 Cave Salamander, Eurycea lucifuga

-Description: An long (4.0 to 6.0 inches in length) bright orange to reddish salamander with black spots scattered over body, legs, and tail.
+The Cave salamander occurs in caves in the karst topography of the eastern two-thirds of Tennessee.
+This salamander is long (4.0 to 6.0 inches in length), bright orange to reddish in color, with black spots scattered over the body, legs, and tail.
 The belly is yellow and unmarked.

 Similar Species: Long-tailed Salamanders have a herringbone pattern on the tail and are duller in color.

 Habitat: Primarily cave entrances and ‘twilight zones’ of caves, where light is weak.
-Occasionally in forests, springs, or streams.
+Occasionally, in forests, springs, or streams.

-Diet: Variety of invertebrates including flies, crickets, beetles, moths, mites, and other insects.
+Diet: Variety of invertebrates, including flies, crickets, beetles, moths, mites, and other insects.

 Status in Tennessee: Uncertain due to difficulty in obtaining population data.
 Vulnerable to disturbance and subsurface pollution.